Put Together

 Where PutTogether falls short on this list

-The leader is honest, not the answer to every question:
+The leader of this article is not the right answer to every stylist question:

 Who should pick which